OneMadHat/PeaPufferProxy/README.md

 Configuration is stored in `proxy_config.json` in the working directory.
 The app will normalize older formats on startup (e.g., array-based host lists) and rewrite the file.

+On first start, puffproxy creates a default `admin` user.
+The generated password is written in plaintext to `.admin_credentials` in the working directory, and the hashed password is stored in `proxy_config.json` under `users`.

 Example:

 ```json